 Combining two apartments into one may feel like a big job, but with the right planning and a good team it can be a relatively painless process.
 Renovations can be stressful and time consuming, but deal with one issue at a time and you will get through it just fine.
 Make sure to hire a good team that you feel comfortable with and can trust.

 Apartment Combination Cost

-So how much does it cost to combine two apartments in NYC?
+So, how much does it cost to combine two apartments in NYC?
 That is going to depend on many factors.
 The largest cost by far is the construction.
-Combining apartments cost is going to depend on the extent of the renovation.
+The cost of combining apartments is going to depend on the extent of the renovation.
 How much work are you doing?
-If this is going to be a gut renovation the cost will be much higher.
-For example, heating and air conditioning may be a major cost if you are re-configuring rooms.
+If this is going to be a gut renovation, the cost will be much higher.
+Heating and air conditioning, for example, may be a major cost if you are re-configuring rooms.
 The level of quality will also affect the price.
-If you are doing a very high end level the price will increase.
+If you are working with high-end products and finishes, the price will increase.

 Combining two apartments into one apartment

 In this example we joined 2 apartments in Brooklyn Heights.
-This project was to combine two condos into one and gut renovate.
+This project was to combine two condos into one, and do a gut renovation.

 Combining Two Lofts in SoHo

 This project is combining two duplex lofts in SoHo to make one combined 6,500 square foot loft.
 This is a high-end apartment renovation and gut renovation.